 The Robotics Masters (MS) degree program requires completion of 30 credits of letter-graded coursework including directed study for 3 to 6 credits.
 PhD programs have very similar course requirements.
-PhD students earn a Masters degree as part of their PhD program.
+PhD students may earn a Master’s degree as part of their PhD program.
+This MS may be conferred provided the student does not already have a master’s degree in Robotics.
 To complete the PhD, students will typically complete a minimum of 6 additional credits to satisfy specific course requirements.
 The Rackham Residency requirement states that at least 18 of the 36 course credits required for a PhD be earned at the University of Michigan, for those entering with MS degrees from other institutions.

 The robotics program classifies most of its courses as belonging to one of three core subdisciplines:

-	- Sensing – Includes computer vision, mapping, signal processing (click here for a list of approved robot sensing courses)
+- Sensing – Includes computer vision, mapping, signal processing.

-	- Reasoning – Includes planning, multi-agent coordination, machine learning, artificial intelligence (click here for a list of approved robot reasoning courses)
+- Reasoning – Includes planning, multi-agent coordination, machine learning, artificial intelligence.

-	- Acting – Includes control, kinematics, dynamics, mechanical, bio-mechanical systems design, manipulation, real-time systems (click here for a list of approved robot acting courses)
+- Acting – Includes control, kinematics, dynamics, mechanical, bio-mechanical systems design, manipulation, real-time systems.

 The following table summarizes robotics program course requirements.
 The “Other Electives” course set is quite general and should be discussed with a student’s advisor and documented on the student’s course plan.
 Some suggested math and robotics courses hosted in traditional departments are listed here.

 |Course / Category||Description||Requirement|

 |ROB 501||Math for Robotics||4 credits|